bxparks/tzplus/README.md

     * There are currently only 12 regions defined, so it should be relatively easy for client applications to create their own short versions of these regions.
-* The region codes in `regions.txt` 2-letter codes, similar to ISO 3166 2-letter
+* The region codes in `regions.txt` are 2-letter codes that look similar to ISO 3166 2-letter codes.
-  codes.
     * It is possible that this might cause confusion if they are shown to the end users without clear context.